Acting President of Russia

-Vacancy
+History

 1993

 During the 1993 Russian constitutional crisis, Vice President Alexander Rutskoy was named by parliament as the acting president when the legislature announced Yeltsin's removal from office.
-On 21 September 1993 at 12:22 a.m., Rutskoy assumed the powers of acting president of Russia.
+On 21 September 1993 at 12:22 a.m., Rutskoy assumed the powers of the acting president of Russia.
 He took the presidential oath, stating, "I am taking the authority of President.
 The anti-constitutional decree of President Yeltsin is annulled."

 Rutskoy's interim presidency, although constitutional, was never acknowledged outside of Russia.
 After the two-week standoff and the violence on the streets of Moscow, on 4 October 1993 the parliament building was taken by Yeltsin's military forces.
 Rutskoy and his supporters were arrested and charged with organization of mass disturbances.
 On the same day, Yeltsin officially dismissed Rutskoy as vice president and fired him from the military forces.
 The vice presidency was abolished.